-When the CRB boots, a Redboot bootloader is loaded into memory and executed.
+When the External Storage Design CRB boots, a Redboot bootloader is loaded into memory and executed.
 A development/debug system can communicate with the Redboot software through the serial ports.
 A pair of RJ-11 cables and an RJ-11 to DB9 converter is supplied with the board.

-To communicate between a development/debug system and the CRB Redboot software, plug an RJ-11 cable into either RJ-11 connector.
+To communicate between a development/debug system and the External Storage Design CRB Redboot software: